garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Solvency ratio.md

 #acctg151Gexample
 ![[Pasted image 20240317165120.png]]
-- Mary could withstand a 36% decline i
+- Mary could withstand a 36% decline in asset value before she would be insolvent

 The larger this ratio,
 - the greater the financial cushion to protect against insolvency